DeckHubApp/cli/README.md

-# Slidable CLI
+# Deck CLI

-This repo contains the Slidable command-line tool, which provides a simple, cross-platform, browser-based slide presentation app that also interacts with an online service, by default at [slidable.io](https://slidable.io) (although you can host your own), allowing people watching your talk to ask questions without interrupting, and to take notes against each slide that they can refer back to later.
+This repo contains the Deck command-line tool, which provides a simple, cross-platform, browser-based slide presentation app that also interacts with an online service, by default at [deckhub.app](https://deckhub.app) (although you can host your own), allowing people watching your talk to ask questions without interrupting, and to take notes against each slide that they can refer back to later.

 # Usage

-Some changes are being made to the Markdown document format that Slidable uses; once that is stable documentation will be made available on the main Slidable website.
+Some changes are being made to the Markdown document format that Deck uses; once that is stable documentation will be made available on the main Deck website.

 # Tech